Medical PhotographyGDPRData ProtectionPatient Privacy

 A colleague across town has a patient with an unusual presentation.
 They snap a photo, open WhatsApp, and send it to you with a quick question.
 You reply with your impression.
 The whole exchange takes 30 seconds.
 Problem solved.

 Except it isn't.
-That photo — containing identifiable clinical information — is now on two personal phones, stored in a consumer messaging app with no audit trail, no access controls, and no guarantee of deletion.
+That photo — containing identifiable clinical information — is now on two personal phones, stored in a consumer messaging app with no audit trail, no access controls, and no guaranteed deletion path.
 It never makes it into the patient's medical record.
-And under both HIPAA and GDPR, that single exchange may constitute a data breach.
+Under GDPR, that single exchange may constitute a personal data breach.

 This scenario plays out thousands of times a day across healthcare.
 Research published in BMC Medical Education found that 43% of physicians use WhatsApp for professional communication, including sharing clinical content.
 A separate study of primary care physicians and specialists found that 87% use WhatsApp daily in professional settings.
 The platform is fast, familiar, and already installed on every phone.
-But convenience doesn't equal compliance.
+But convenience is not the same as lawful processing.

 If you're sharing patient images through WhatsApp, SMS, or other consumer messaging apps, you're exposing your practice to regulatory risk, compromising patient privacy, and creating documentation gaps.
 This guide explains exactly why — and what to do instead.